mustafaakilli/master-thesis/README.md

     * For the rest of the information, you can get it interactively from the UI.

 ## Information for Developers
-If you only need extend or contribute, then do the followings.
+If you want to extend or contribute this project, then do the followings.
 * <b>Setting up the environment</b>
     * Install [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
     * Install [Intellij IDEA](https://www.jetbrains.com/idea/)